 Fusion energy holds the promise of providing electricity across the globe in a safe and environmentally friendly way for generations to come.
 This presupposes, however, that a number of very challenging scientific and technical issues are addressed.

-On the physics side, one needs to understand the behavior of ionized gases ("plasmas") at more than 100 million degrees in donut-shaped magnetic fields used for confinement.
+On the physics side, one needs to understand the behaviour of ionized gases ("plasmas") at more than 100 million degrees in donut-shaped magnetic fields used for confinement.
 Given the enormous complexity of fusion systems, computing has played a crucial role in this context ever since the 1960s.
 In the 2020s, exascale supercomputers are bound to transform fusion research in profound ways, allowing for confinement-by-design and materials-by-design, significantly accelerating progress towards the ultimate fusion energy goal.

 In this context, applied mathematics acts as a key enabler: a wide range of approaches, from sparse grid techniques and dimensionality reduction to machine learning and uncertainty quantification, are applied to the broader question: "How can we proceed towards a predictive computational science?"